cartman1978/Super-Mario/README.md

 ![Mario](assets/images/background.png)

 ### Description
 #### I decide to build this website for those who enjoyed playing videogames back in the 80's and specifically the 8 bit era for the Nintendo users.
-What I want is let user find information about the best videogames for this console and why Super Mario became the face of the system.
+What I want is let user find information about the best videogame for this console and why Super Mario became the face of the system.

 ## Table of Content
 * UX